 The glass units in windows will have to be toughened if the lowest part of the window is 800mm from the floor.
 All glass units for doors must be toughened as windows that are connected to doors (side panels and flag windows).

 The shaded areas shown in the diagram below show critical locations where toughened safety glass will be required.

-Secured by Design - Part Q
+Security - Part Q

 Designed to ensure the prevention of unauthorised access to dwellings (including flats).